linkednode/linkednode-github.io/README.md

 ### Show your support

-Please give a star or buy me a coffee
+Please fork this repository if you interested to use this as a template